McAllen Memorial High School

 McAllen Memorial High School is one of five high schools serving the McAllen, Texas area as a part of the McAllen Independent School District.
 It houses over 2,000 students from grades 9-12.
 Prior to the establishment of Memorial High School, the school and its building were originally opened and operated as Brown Middle School.
 The high school opened in 1980, at its current location, 101 East Hackberry Avenue McAllen, Texas, United States.
 The school colors are Columbia blue and bright gold and the mascot is a mustang.
-All athletic teams compete in the UIL District 30-6A.

 Demographics

-As of 2017, McAllen Memorial's student body was 94% Hispanic, 5% White, and 1% Asian.
+As of the 2023-2024 school years, the demographics of McAllen Memorial is 94.47% Hispanic, 3.16% White, 1.36% Asian, 0.63% Black, and 0.29% two or more races.
+68.34% of students at McAllen Memorial are eligible to receive free or reduced lunch.

 History

 Memorial High School began in 1980, renovations were made to the Health Clinic, Assistant Principal offices, Attendance office, Auditorium in 1999.

 Campus

 The high school lies on 39.39 acres of land, there are currently 100 permanent classrooms and 3 portable classrooms.
 Along with the classrooms, Memorial has a football stadium, gym, and weight room.